How to use demographic segmentation to target your audience and improve your marketing strategy.

 Global consumer panels

 • What country do you live in?
-(US, Canada, Mexico, etc.)
+(U.S., Canada, Mexico, etc.)

 • What region do you live in?
 (Midwest, Northeast, Southeast, Southwest, West)